thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Now we need to add an alias to define the entities from which the data will be extracted.
 In the "Alias" field, enter a name for it - "Building offices", and click "Create a new one";'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-offices-list-widget-4-pe.png
-        title: 'We will use the alias type "Asset search query", enable the option "Use dashboard state entity as root", set "Max relation level" to 1, relation type to "Contains," and specify "offices" asset type.
+        title: 'We will use the alias type "Asset search query", turn on the option "Use dashboard state entity as root", set "Max relation level" to 1, relation type to "Contains," and specify "office" asset type.
 Click "Add";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-offices-list-widget-5-pe.png
         title: 'Add data keys "floor" and "phone";'